jeremyricketts/pinkles/README.md

 * { @include box-sizing(border-box);}
 ```

 Crazy, right?
 If you're able to use this one simple line, your life will change.
-And your %-based grid framework gets really really simple.
-In the end I found that when I'm able to use the border-box box model, all I need to do to create a responsive grid framework _that fulfills all the requirements listed above_ is a simple mixin:
+Your percentage-based grid framework gets really simple.

+In the end I found that when I'm able to use the `border-box` box model, all I need to create a responsive grid framework _that fulfills all the requirements listed above_ is a four line mixin.

+Here it is:

 ```scss
 // grid( number-of-columns, columns-to-span, go-right-to-left? )